 - On 26 May 2017, gunmen attacked buses carrying Christians in Minya Province, resulting in serious casualties.

 - On 9 April 2017, bomb attacks occurred at churches in Tanta and Alexandria respectively, resulting in serious casualties.
-The Egyptian authorities have declared a state of emergency for 3 months with effect from 10 April 2017.
+The Egyptian authorities declared a state of emergency for 3 months with effect from 10 April 2017.
+The Egyptian authorities extended the state of emergency for 3 months in July 2017.

 - In early December 2016, a number of bomb attacks occurred in Cairo, resulting in serious casualties.